 If you cannot find the answer on the forum.
 In that case, they have a designated advice line for Scottish landlords experiencing issues with tenants.
 You can download the Rent arrears notice from The British Landlord Association website or (SAL) website.

 Are all forums free?

-Most landlord forums are free; however, you will need to register before you can use them.
-You are required to follow the rules of the landlord forum, and anyone not following the rules, risks getting banned.
+Most forums are free; however, you will need to register before you can use them.
+You must follow the landlord forum’s rules, and anyone not following the rules risks getting banned.

 Which are the top landlord forums in the UK?

-Some are not, the main ones listed above are monitored and will have a moderator to route out abuse.
+Some are not; the main ones listed above are monitored and will have a moderator to root out abuse.

-Can I hide my identity while using a landlord forum?
+Can I hide my identity while using a forum?

 Yes, you can.
-Most landlord forums tend to give you a username, you can make your user name up, and your identity does not need to be disclosed.
+Most forums tend to give you a username, you can make your username up, and your identity does not need to be disclosed.

-How to Search for an answer on the landlord’s Forums
+How to Search for an answer on the Forums?

-So, you type out your question to post, while you do this, the forum will automatically display similar questions and answers.
-This usually saves visitor time on the British Landlords association forum.
+So, you type out your question to post.
+At the same time, you do this, the forum will automatically display related questions and answers.
+This usually saves visitors time on the British Landlords association forum.